 Related: Why I Love Shea Butter

 3. Coconut Oil

-I’m not a big fan of coconut oil for hair.
+But I LOVE coconut oil for hair.
 Coconut Oil is one of the few ingredients that can actually penetrate hair, strengthening and moisturizing it from within.
-The best type to use is virgin coconut oil, but make sure you apply it sparingly to avoid turning your hair into an oily mess.
+The best type is virgin coconut oil, but don’t go overboard with it.
+You don’t want to turn your hair into an oily mess.